 Your mistakes can teach others great lessons too.
 So, share that knowledge with others so they too are better prepared to head down the right path, illuminated by your valuable insights and example.
 Of course, when it is your team that has made the mistake, bosses should stand behind their employees and take responsibility, and share the experience and knowledge to grow.

-How you approach the next step from the mistake will be what defines you and your leadership capabilities: how you bounced back, took the lesson learnt, and looked to move forward.
+How you approach the next step from the mistake will be what defines you and your leadership capabilities: how you bounced back, took the lesson learned, and looked to move forward.
 It could ultimately shape you as a leader.

 Courage breeds confidence